shreyabirthare/public_lab2/README.md

 ## What to Submit

-At the top of this README file add the name(s) and umass email address(es) of all the team members .
+At the top of this README file add the name(s) and umass email address(es) of all the team members.
 Also if you are working in a group, briefly describe how the work is divided.

 You solution should contain source code for both parts separately.
 Inside the `src` directory, you should have a separate folder for each component/microservice, e.g., a `client` folder for client code, a `front-end` folder for the front-end service, etc.

-The dockerfiles and docker compose files should be placed under the root folder.
+The dockerfiles and Docker compose files should be placed under the root folder.
 Also include a `build.sh` script that can build all your images.
 This script should be able to build your images on Edlab machines.